Ranchero-Software/NetNewsWireHelp/pages/mac/5.0/en/customizing.markdown

 Choose **NetNewsWire** → **Preferences** and uncheck **Show unread count**.

 <img src="../../../images/mac-en-prefs_general_dock_badge.png"
-     alt="A screenshot of NetNewsWire’s General preferences, highlighting the checkbox for ‘Show unread count’." class="centeredImage"
+     alt="A screenshot of NetNewsWire’s General preferences, highlighting the checkbox for “Show unread count”." class="centeredImage"
      width="75%" />

-Nonetheless, we advocate liberal use of ‘Mark as Read’ — you don’t have to read everything!
+Nonetheless, we advocate liberal use of *Mark as Read* — you don’t have to read everything!